 The data controller is RATP DEVELOPPEMENT, a limited company governed by a management board and a supervisory board with a share capital of 334 499 760 euros located at 54, Quai de la Rapée 75012 Paris (France) and registered in the Paris Trade and companies register under number 389 795 006 (herein after referred to as the “Company”).

-The Company has appointed M. Eric Barbry as Data Protection Officer (hereinafter referred to as “DPO”), attorney at the firm Racine.
-You may contact him at the following email address: firstname.lastname@example.org or by mail at the following address:
+The Company has appointed a Data Protection Officer (hereinafter referred to as “DPO”).
+You may contact her at the following email address: email@example.com or at the postal address:

 The data collected by the Company as part of the services it offers are as follows: